Startup Austria

 Common Mistakes and How to Avoid Them

 Mistake: Describing a product, not a research project.
 FFG funds R&D, not product development.
-The distinction matters.
-Frame your project in terms of the questions you are answering and the knowledge you are generating, not just the product you are building.
+The gap between them is the point.
+Frame your project in terms of the questions you're answering and the knowledge you're generating, not just the product you're building.

 Mistake: Underestimating your own time costs.
 Your time is an eligible cost.
 Many founders forget to include their own hours in the budget, which both undervalues the project and leaves money on the table.